Libkovice pod Řípem

 Libkovice pod Řípem is a municipality and village in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

 The name Libkovice is probably derived from the name of the first family which lived in this place.
-The Great grandfather of this family was named Ljubek, so the name of the village was originally Ljubekovice.
+The great-grandfather of this family was named Ljubek, so the name of the village was initially Ljubekovice.

 Geography

 Libkovice pod Řípem is located about 22 km southeast of Litoměřice and 31 km north of Prague.
-It lies in a flat agricultural landscape of the Lower Ohře Table.
-It is situated near Říp Mountain, which lies outside the municipal territory.
+It lies in a flat agricultural landscape in the Lower Ohře Table.
+It is situated near the mountain Říp, which lies outside the municipal territory.
 The highest point is at 263 m above sea level.

 History

 The first written mention of Libkovice pod Řípem is from 1351.
 The village was probably founded around 1000, during the rule of the Vršovci family.